rg-software/board-games/push-fight/readme.md

   - A move involves relocating any piece from its position to any other board cell reachable via a "path" of adjacent empty cells.
 Cells are considered adjacent if they share the same edge.

   - A push involves moving a cubic piece to one of its adjacent cells while physically pushing any affected pieces of either color.
 Moving into an empty cell is not considered push.
+Pushing a piece outside the board is not allowed.

   - After the push, the pushing piece is covered with an "anchor" token.
 Anchored pieces cannot be pushed (directly or indirectly).
 There is only one anchor in the game, and the opponent team will reuse it during its push action.